mbecker20/komodo/docsite/docs/intro.md

 # what is monitor?

 If you have many servers running many applications, it can be a challenge to keep things organized and easily accessible.
-Without structure, things can become messy quickly, which means operational issues are more likely to arise and they can take longer to resolve.
-Ultimately these issues hinder productivity and waste valuable time.
-Monitor is a web app to provide this structure for how applications are built, deployed, and managed across many servers.
+Monitor is a web app to provide structure for managing your servers, builds, deployments, and automated procedures.

 ## docker

-Monitor is opinionated by design, and [docker](https://docs.docker.com/) is the tool of choice.
-Docker provides the ability to package applications and their runtime dependencies into a standalone bundle, called an *image*.
-This makes them easy to "ship" to any server and run without the hassle of setting up the runtime environment.
-Docker uses the image as a sort of template to create *containers*.
-Containers are kind of like virtual machines but with different performance characteristics, namely that processes contained still run natively on the system kernel.
-The file system is seperate though, and like virtual machines, they can be created, started, stopped, and destroyed.
+Monitor is opinionated by design, and uses [docker](https://docs.docker.com/) as the container engine for building and deploying.

 ## monitor